kimh/kimh.github.io/source/_posts/2014-06-22-experiment-to-suspend-and-resume-docker-container-with-criu.markdown

 With the rapid emergence of Docker, everybody knows many advantages of using LXC over virtual machines like VMWare or Xen.

-However, there is one thing that VM has and LXC still misses: suspend/resume containers.
+However, there is one thing that LXC is missing: suspend/resume containers.

 This is where [CRIU](http://criu.org/Main_Page) comes in.

-CRIU is a so called CR (checkpoint/restart) tool.
+CRIU is so called CR (checkpoint/restart) tool.
 It suspends a running process and save the memory state into files which can be resumed at anytime.

 And since LXC container is a process, we should be able to suspend/resume containers.
 But does it really work?